Skip to Content

 Se Cathedral in Porto is the most popular starting point of the Portuguese Camino

-If you walk the Coastal Route from Porto which is 280 km/173 mi it takes 12 to 14 days to complete.
+The Coastal Route from Porto is 274 km/170 mi.
+It takes 12 to 14 days to complete.

-Booking a Portuguese Camino with a tour company
+The Camino with a company

 We often get questions from our readers about using a company to plan their Camino walk.
 We have never done it so I can’t recommend it from my personal experience.